django-extensions/django-extensions/docs/shell_plus.rst

         '--debug',
     ]

-To activate auto-loading, remember to either include django-extensions' default notebook extension or copy the auto-loading code from it into your own extension.
+To activate auto-loading, remember to either include the django-extensions' default notebook extension or copy its auto-loading code into your own extension.

 Note that the IPython Notebook feature doesn't currently honor the ``--dont-load`` option.